frankshearar/Home/NuGet-Sign-Command.md

 -Timestamper - URL to an RFC-3161 compliant trusted time-stamping server.

--HashingAlgorithm - Hashing algorithm to be used.
+-HashingAlgorithm - Hashing algorithm to be used while digesting the package files.
 Defaults to SHA512.

 -RSASignaturePadding - RSA Padding scheme used to sign the package with an RSA certificate.
 Supported padding schemes are PKCS1-v1.5 and PSS.
 This option can be used to specify the padding scheme if the certificate is not signed with either of the two supported schemes.